 Itinerary: Lake Como - Milan

 Day planning: Depending on which airport you fly from and what time of day, you can hopefully manage to take a walk by the sparkling Lake Como before you need to drive to the airport.
-An epic road trip is coming to an end – filled with memories of some of the world's most iconic cities and historic sites.
+An epic road trip is coming to an end - filled with memories of some of the world's most well-known cities and historical sites.

 Do you want to read more about Italy?
 Look into my Italy page!